smcclab/smc-course/_assessments/01-diary.md

 1. record your video file.

-2. change the name of your recorded file ot `uid-week-N.[mp4,mov,mkv]`, e.g., `u1234567-week-3.mp4` (careful to get your UID and the filename exactly correct)
+2. change the name of your recorded file to `uid-week-N.[mp4,mov,mkv]`, e.g., `u1234567-week-3.mp4` (careful to get your UID and the filename exactly correct)

 3. open Teams and go to the "SMC 2023 Team" and click the "General" channel in the sidebar.